SenorBlanco/WebGPU-Compatibility/proposal.md

     - performance overhead, even when readbacks are not required
     - VRAM overhead

-### 3. Views of the same texture used in a single draw may not differ in mip level or array layer parameters.
+### 3. Views of the same texture used in a single draw may not differ in mip level.

-A draw call may not reference the same texture with two views differing in `baseMipLevel`, `mipLevelCount`, `baseArrayLayer`, or `arrayLayerCount`.
-Only a single mip level range and array layer range per texture is supported.
+A draw call may not reference the same texture with two views differing in `baseMipLevel` or `mipLevelCount`.
+Only a single mip level range range per texture is supported.
 This is enforced via validation at encode time.

 **Justification**: OpenGL ES does not support texture views.

 **Alternatives considered**:

-- when two bindings exist with different mip levels or array layers, do a texture-to-texture copy
+- when two bindings exist with different mip levels, do a texture-to-texture copy
   - pros:
     - good compatibility
   - cons:
     - a performance cliff for developers
     - higher VRAM usage

+### 4. Array texture views used in draw calls must consist of the entire array.
+That is, `baseArrayLayer` must be zero, and `arrayLayerCount` must be equal to the size of the texture array.

+A draw call may not reference a subset of array layers.
+Only views of the entire array are supported for sampling.
+This is enforced via validation at encode time.

+**Justification**: OpenGL ES does not support texture views.

+**Alternatives considered**:

+- when a view contains a subset of the array layers, do a texture-to-texture copy
+  - pros:
+    - good compatibility
+  - cons:
+    - a performance cliff for developers
+    - higher VRAM usage

+- shader, uniform and ALU workaround:
+  - for each texture_2d_array binding in a shader, add a `baseArrayLayer` and `arrayLayerMax` uniform
+  - (arrayLayerMax = baseArrayLayer + arrayLayerCount - 1)
+  - pass these uniforms as parameters to each function accepting a texture_2d_array parameter, and perform ALU to compute the final array_index passed to texture functions
+  - e.g., textureSample(t, s, coords, array_index) becomes
+          textureSample(t, s, coords, max(array_index + baseArrayLayer, arrayLayerMax))
+  - pros:
+    - good compatibility
+  - cons:
+    - some complexity of implementation

-### 4. Color state `alphaBlend`, `colorBlend` and `writeMask` may not differ between color attachments in a single draw.
+### 5. Color state `alphaBlend`, `colorBlend` and `writeMask` may not differ between color attachments in a single draw.

 Color state descriptors used in a single draw must have the same alphaBlend, colorBlend and writeMask, or else an encode-time validation error will occur.